The Different Types Of Counseling Styles

 Dialectical Behavior Therapy

 Mindfulness has become an important concept in human psychology.
-As you become more attuned to what is happening in the here and now, you can stay better grounded in reality and react more appropriately to any situation.
+As you become more attuned to what is happening in the here and now, you can stay better grounded and react more appropriately to any situation.
 Dialectical Behavior is a relatively new and quite popular form of therapy.
 It combines this concept of mindfulness with many of the elements of cognitive behavior therapy.
-In DBT, you learn how to develop stronger relationships, manage out-of-control emotions, and decrease any tendency you might have towards self-destructive behaviors like cutting.
+In DBT, you learn how to develop stronger relationships, manage out-of-control emotions, and decrease any tendency you might have towards self-destructive behaviors like self-harm.

 Eclectic therapy isn't a specific type of therapy.
-The phrase describes the way many counselors actually work.
+The phrase describes the way many counselors work.
 They may begin therapy in one style and shift to another at a certain point.
-Or, each session may contain elements of a variety of therapy styles.
+Each session may contain elements of a variety of therapy styles.
 The therapist picks and chooses from the full gamut of therapy methods, as you need them in certain situations.
 The therapist might address habits or behaviors you're exhibiting.
 Using different therapies together to create the counselor's own eclectic mix takes enormous skill, usually gained by years of experience.
 You might also hear this type of therapy referred to as holistic therapy or integrative therapy.

 Substance Abuse Therapy

 People who are addicted to prescription drugs, street drugs or alcohol require a specific kind of approach to help them quit using and then stay clean and sober.
 While 12-step programs are extremely helpful and are considered essential to the person's sobriety, individual or group substance abuse therapy can provide patients with expert advice, resources, and opinions on how to deal with substance abuse.
 The substance abuse counselor can help you explore your triggers, remove yourself from co-dependent relationships, and build a new substance-free life.
+Substance abuse counselors may employ any number of methods or interventions in treatment.
+For example, CBT is common in substance abuse counseling.

 In group therapy, members of a group interact with each other under the guidance of a therapist.
 The group may be made up of people who are grieving, have anxiety or panic attacks, deal with depression, have bipolar disorder or a personality disorder, or members of a family.
 The counselor typically goes around to each member of the group, asking them to introduce themselves or talk about their week.
 This initial exchange usually leads to deeper issues that can then be explored.
 Other members of the group are also allowed to ask the person questions or challenge them.
 However, members of the group are expected to respect each other.
+Groups may be educational, supportive, or utilize CBT, DBT, or any other number of methods.

 When members of a family go for therapy together, the approach used is called family therapy.
 Family therapy is a specific type of group therapy.
-Because the counselor may not see all of the family members at each session, they can use approaches that work in a group setting as well as individual counseling techniques at different times as needed.
+Because the counselor may not see all the family members at each session, they can use approaches that work in a group setting as well as individual counseling techniques at different times as needed.

 The goal is to create a harmonious family environment so all can be accepted, nurtured, and encouraged to find fulfillment.
-The goal is that all family members are able to have their needs met.
+The goal is that all family members can have their needs met.
 Different therapists use different methods with families.
 It's important to ensure that the counselor you work with is tolerant of your family's beliefs and traditions.
 At the same time, being open to change is always necessary at some points in any kind of therapy.

 Finding a Counselor Experienced in the Right Style for You